mallikarjunsh23/Samsung-share-price-analysis/README.md

 EDA involved exploring the IPL data to answer key questions,such as:

 - how the Volume of Stock Traded?
-- what are the Top 5 Dates with Highest Stock Price?
+- Compare the stock price with volume of stock traded?
-- what are the Top 5 Dates with Lowest Stock Price?
+- what are the Top 5 Dates with Lowest Stock Price and Highest Stock Price?
 - find out Mean Variation of High Price and Volume – Daily, Monthly, Yearly?

 ### Process